-The Fleur & Charles Bresler Research Library and Earl Powel Artist Research Files are open to members.
-If you’d like to make use of the research library, please call the Center at 215-923-8000 or fill out the following form so that we can better facilitate your visit.
+The Fleur & Charles Bresler Research Library and Earl Powell Artist Research Files are open to members.
+The holdings include books on the history and practice of wood working and craft, specialized periodicals, artist files, and videos.
+Please contact us at firstname.lastname@example.org, or fill out the following form so that we can better facilitate your visit.
 We’ll get in touch with you shortly to confirm a date.